nassetti/bim-bim-beep/README.md

 * Level Counter

-    Though the level counter is not necessary, as the user knows how many clicks they have to make through the text above the START/RESET buttons, they may find it           useful to see what stage
+    * Though the level counter is not necessary, as the user knows how many clicks they have to make through the text above the START/RESET buttons, they may find it           useful to see what stage

     <img src=readme-assets/level-counter.png alt="Image of level counter">

 * Interactive Arrow Area

-    Game area consisting of interactive arrow buttons.
-Arrow buttons orignally designed for keyboard inputs, but changed to click inputs instead to allow for use on         mobile screens.
+    * Game area consisting of interactive arrow buttons.
+Arrow buttons were originally designed for keyboard inputs, but changed to click inputs instead to allow for use on         mobile screens.

     <img src=readme-assets/game-area.png alt="Image of level counter">

 * Activated Buttons

-    When buttons are activated they change colour and are highlighted by a box shadow.
+    * When buttons are activated they change colour and are highlighted by a box shadow.
 This creates a clear differentiation between the activated button and the             original button, making it apparent to the player which button is being activated.
-In the below image, all buttons are highlighted as part of testing, but this does not occur     during game play.
+In the below image, all buttons are highlighted as part of testing, but this           does not occur during gameplay.

      <img src=readme-assets/activated-test.png alt="Image of all buttons activated">